-Located in an historic former home in downtown Lenoir, the Caldwell Arts Council offers five beautiful galleries that serve as exhibition spaces for local and regional artists.
+Since 1976, the Caldwell Arts Council has presented and promoted high quality arts programming in Caldwell County North Carolina.
+Located in a historic former home in downtown Lenoir, the Caldwell Arts Council offers five beautiful galleries that serve as exhibition spaces for local and regional artists.
 Exhibits usually change monthly and range from contemporary and traditional paintings to fine craft, sculpture, and photography.

 In addition, the Arts Council exhibits sculptures along the streets of downtown Lenoir in Tucker's Gallery, which is a partnership with the City of Lenoir.
 These pieces are on loan from artists for up to one year, and most are available for sale.
 Click to discover current works.